notEvanN/Villager-Advanced-AI/README.md

 4. Push to the branch (`git push origin feature-new-ai`).
 5. Open a Pull Request.

-## Issues & Support
-If you encounter bugs or have suggestions, please report them in the [Issues](https://github.com/your-repo/issues) section.

 ## License
 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.